SeldonIO/seldon-core/docs-gb/examples/explainer-examples.md

 ---
-description: Learn how to implement model explainability in Seldon Core using Anchor explainers for both tabular and text data.
-This guide demonstrates deploying and using explainable AI models with scikit-learn, including income prediction and sentiment analysis examples with detailed model explanations.
+description: Learn how to implement model explainability in Seldon Core using Anchor explainers for both tabular and text data
 ---

+# Explainer Examples

 # Anchor Tabular Explainer for SKLearn Income Model